sylvia010402/predicting-success-in-online-learning/README.md

 This analysis raises fascinating questions: What specific types of engagement matter most?
 How do these patterns differ across subjects?
 Could we design interventions that actually improve completion rates?

-I'd love to explore how these insights could be applied to more recent online learning platforms, especially in the post-pandemic world where online education has become even more critical.
+I'd love to explore how these insights could be applied to more recent online learning platforms, especially in the post-pandemic world where online education and courses has gained substantial popularity.

 ---